How to Factory Reset Chromecast (3rd gen & Google TV)

 Once it’s finished, your Chromecast will reboot, and you’ll need to go through the initial setup process again.

-How to Reset Chromecast with Google TV
+How to Factory Reset Chromecast with Google TV

 Works on: Chromecast with Google TV